 Bio

-In her previous roles, Nadwa served as the Yemen Country Director at the Center for Civilians in Conflict, was the founding Director at Partners Yemen, a MENA advisor at Partners Global, and a Nonresident Senior Fellow at the Project on Middle East Democracy (POMED).
+In her previous roles, Nadwa served as a senior conflict advisor to the World Food Program, a Yemen Country Director at the Center for Civilians in Conflict, the founding Director at Partners Yemen, a MENA advisor at Partners Global, and a Senior Program Manager at the National Democratic Institute.

 nadwa